Bettinalisah/bettinalisah/README.md

 🎯 **About Me:**
 I'm **Back-end Web Developer** specializing in Python with Django.
 I love solving problems and building efficient, scalable web applications that make a difference.
 My journey in tech is fueled by curiosity and a constant desire to learn new things.

-🚀 **What I'm Currently Up To:**
-- 🌱 Exploring the depths of Python and the Django framework.
-- 💻 Building exciting projects in VS Code.
-- 🔧 Continuously improving my skills in web development, focusing on backend solutions.

   🔒 **Private Project:**
 - Currently working on an exciting **private project** involving network automation and IP management using **Python** and **Django**.
 While I can't share all the details just yet, it's been a great learning experience in integrating backend systems with real-world network infrastructure!